LogtalkDotOrg/logtalk3/examples/complements/allow/NOTES.md

 To load this example and for sample queries, please see the `SCRIPT.txt` file.

-This folder contains an example that show how to use a category to explicitly complement an existing object compiled with the `complements` flag set to `allow`.
+This folder contains an example that show how to use both static and dynamic categories to explicitly complement an existing object compiled with the `complements` flag set to `allow`.
 With this setting, a category can both redefine and add new functionality to the complemented object.